 A few things to know about visiting Squirrel Head Light:

 Once you arrive at the trailhead, which is at the end of Bald Head Road, there is free and easy parking.
-To get to the lighthouse.
-Once on the trail, veer left when the trail splits – it’ll be easy to follow.
-The walk is very scenic, and there are a few really cool photo spots along the way!
+To get to the lighthouse, veer left when the trail splits – it’ll be easy to follow, I promise.
+The walk is scenic, and there are a few really cool photo spots along the way!

-Once you get to the lighthouse, you’ll likely either be there by yourself, or only with a few other people since this is also a more off-the-beaten-path destination.
+Once you get to the lighthouse, you’ll likely either be there by yourself, or only with a few other people since this is also more of an off-the-beaten-path destination.
 You’ll have awesome views of the Kennebec River, and be able to enjoy some quiet moments.
+You can also see across the river to Phippsburg.

-After you’re done at Squirrel Point Light, head off to Boothbay Harbor to spend 1-2 nights.
-There are two great options for pitstops along the way.
-One is Georgetown, which is out of the way, but if you’re looking to see as many beautiful coastal towns as possible, this is a great stop to make.
+One optional stop is Georgetown, which isn’t far from Squirrel Point, and a nice stop to make if you’re looking to see as many beautiful coastal towns as possible.
 You’ll also be able to eat at one of the best seafood shacks in Maine while here, Five Islands Lobster Co.

-Another option for a pitstop is Wiscasset, which is a charming little town with a great seafood shack, Red’s Eats.
+Another option for a pitstop is Wiscasset, which is a charming little town with a great seafood shack, Reds Eats.
 Wisacasset is right on the way to Boothbay (you’ll have to drive through it to get there), so it’ll be a very easy stop to make without detouring.
+Reds is one of the most popular seafood shacks in Maine, and the food lives up to the hype!
+This is another great stop to make for lunch, but keep in mind the lines here get very long during prime meal times, so you’ll need to plan for extra time.

 Once you arrive in Boothday Harbor, check into your hotel and get settled, and get ready to explore one of Maine’s most awesome coastal towns!